openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 }
 ```

-#### ID Token Sub Identifier Types {#sub-identifier-type}
+#### ID Token Subject Syntax Types {#sub-identifier-type}

-  ID Token Sub Identifier Type refers to a type of an identifier used in a `sub` claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder, and is used to obtain cryptographic material to verify the signature on the ID Token.
+  ID Token Subject Syntax Type refers to a type of an identifier used in a `sub` claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder, and is used to obtain cryptographic material to verify the signature on the ID Token.

- Two types are defined by this specification to be used in RP Registration Metadata `subject_identifier_types_supported`:
+ Two types are defined by this specification to be used in RP Registration Metadata `subject_syntax_types_supported`:

 * `jkt`
     * JWK Thumbprint sub identifier type.
 When this type is used, the `sub` claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim [RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP response.